-This course provides the foundation instruction and practical study of portable A/C electrical systems, including onboard power distribution.
+This course provides the foundation of instruction and practical study of portable A/C electrical systems, including onboard power distribution.
 Additional focus on solid state A/C systems controls including inverters and converters.
+Students will take the RVTI Level 2 certification exam at completion of the course and if successful, will earn the Certification.